 Professional Activities

-Debora is a member of the American Bankruptcy Institute, New York City Bar Association, and the Turnaround Management Association.
-She also serves as a member of Clara’s Council of the American Red Cross, Greater New York Region.
+Debora is a member of the American Bankruptcy Institute, New York City Bar Association, and serves on the Turnaround Management Association’s NOW (Network of Women) Committee.
+She is also a member of Clara’s Council of the American Red Cross, Greater New York Region.

 Professional Experience